adriancooney/wrestle/README.md

 Resume testing.

 ## Themes
 Wrestle can compile your API spec into some pretty informative documentation.
 It does this with a Mustache templating system.
-As is matures, more complex data will be passed into the documentation and maybe even a selection of templating engines but for now, it's fairly basic.
+As Wrestle matures, more complex data will be passed into the documentation and maybe even a selection of templating engines but for now, it's fairly basic.
 Below is a table of all the variables passed into the theme.
 See the [Mustache.js documentation](https://github.com/janl/mustache.js/) for some help in theme formatting.

 <table>
 	<tr>